education

 By Aayush Jain·Reviewed May 8, 2026·12 min read

 Interactive Brokers is the most cost-effective way for Indian residents to invest in US and global markets.
-But navigating the Liberalised Remittance Scheme (LRS), the 20% TCS on remittances above ₹7 lakh, and IBKR's onboarding for Indian clients requires specific knowledge.
+But navigating the Liberalised Remittance Scheme (LRS), TCS on investment remittances above ₹10 lakh (threshold raised from ₹7 lakh effective April 2025), and IBKR's onboarding for Indian clients requires specific knowledge.
 This guide covers the full process.

 LRS: what it allows